lammps/lammps/doc/src/Developer_grid.rst

 The *get_griddata_by_index()* method is called after the *get_griddata_by_name()* method, using the data index it returned as its argument.
-This method will return a pointer to the multi-dimensional array which stores the requested data.
+This method will return a pointer to the multidimensional array which stores the requested data.

 As in the discussion above of the Memory class *create_offset()* methods, the dimensionality of the array associated with the returned